florianschanda/miss_hit/README.md

 libraries.
 Just check out the repository and put it on your path.
 That's it.

-The version of Python I am using is `3.6.9` but any earlier or later version should also work.
+The version of Python I am using is `3.6` but any later version should also work.
 I am not using any overly fancy language features.

 ### Additional requirements for developing MISS_HIT